mmestre21/LinkedHospitalityMS-1/README.md

 * To Jim Lynx for his video about MS1 preparation, it helped me a lot.

+* To Mark in the student care team for being supportive and understandable.

-* last but not least, to my Mentor for his patience and guidance.
+* To my Mentor for his patience and guidance.

 **Disclaimer**